 We’re a major visitor attraction, learning centre and event space that’s in development.
-We’re heading towards a full opening in mid 2021.
+We’re heading towards a full opening in early 2023.
 Between then and now there’s lots to do to get the place (and ourselves) ready.

 Our main project is called ‘Brymbo: A 300 Million Year Story’.
 Over the coming months we’ll be talking with you about what this means and exploring how we might best communicate our massive history here in Brymbo, taking us through nature, industry and people and the effect all three have had (and continue to have) on our community.